It’s been 6 years since I graduated from High School. That’s hard for me to believe…

 And neither to 99.999997% of high school relationships.
 And, out of the .0000003% that do make it to marriage after high school, half of them end up getting divorced because they feel like they got married too soon and there is probably a better match out there.
 (Which is bologna by the way, but more on that later.)

-My point is, don’t feel like you have to cave to peer pressure and give your first kiss to someone you won’t know after 5 years.
+My point is, don’t feel like you have to cave to peer pressure and give your first kiss or first time to someone you won’t know in 5 years.

 That seems like a long time, but it’s mathematically proven that time feels like it goes by faster after high school graduation.

-When we are 6, one year compared to our total experience is 1/6, but when we are 72, our year vs. experience is quite a bit smaller at 1/72.
-One year seems to go by in a blink.
+When we are 6 years old, one year compared to our total experience is 1/6, but when we are 72, our year vs. experience is quite a bit smaller at 1/72.
+Thus making one year feel like it’s gone in a blink.